Ecommerce merchants are eager to expand their reach to new markets and new customers, but that expansion isn’t without risk.

 In our third episode, we dive into the unique ecommerce market in Mexico.
 But first, let’s introduce you to our hosts today:

-is ClearSale’s senior vice president of sales.
+is ClearSale’s Senior Vice President.
 He leverages his extensive ecommerce knowledge to help merchants bridge the gap between the most critical elements of their business.

-is ClearSale’s senior director of marketing.
+is ClearSale’s Senior Senior Director, Growth Strategy (Former Senior Marketing Director).
 An eight-year veteran of the company who helped open ClearSale’s first full-service branch outside Brazil, she understands the strategies needed for expanding into new markets.

 It’s no surprise ecommerce merchants are eager to expand to Mexico.
 It’s one of the most important markets for ecommerce in Latin America and comes in just behind Brazil as the leader in ecommerce sales.
 And as internet and banking penetration continues to grow here, Mexico presents a unique opportunity for merchants to expand into the Mexican ecommerce market.

 But, of course, expansion isn’t without its risks.
 Right now, there’s still a distrust of shopping online, thanks to high rates of fraud.
 And Mexican consumers aren’t quick to forgive.
 Instead, they’ll take to social media to voice their complaints with a merchant or, even worse, will vow to never buy from that merchant again.
 That means ecommerce merchants must be even more careful about approving transactions and balancing the consumer experience with safety.